RoadieHouse/PCProblemSolver/README.md

-# PC Problem Solver
+# PC Assistant (personal project for my father)

-PC Problem Solver is a desktop application designed to assist users with PC-related issues by interacting with the Mistral AI service.
+PC Assistant is a desktop application designed to assist users with PC-related issues by interacting with the Mistral AI service (Using a customized Pixtral Large Agent, see system_prompt.md).
 The application provides a chat interface where users can send messages and screenshots to receive assistance.

 ## Features

 - **Chat Interface**: A user-friendly chat interface for interacting with the Mistral AI.
-- **Screenshot Capture**: Automatically captures and displays screenshots in the chat.
+- **Screenshot Capture**: Hotkey to automatically start the application, which then automatically captures and displays a screenshots in the chat.
 - **Single Mistral Client Instance**: Efficiently uses a single instance of the Mistral client to handle API interactions.

 <!--## Installation